tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 But as soon as you understand the word, hit "good".
 Don't hit "again" over and over because you're not sufficiently confident in your memory.

-Anki never guarantees that you will remember every item you put into it.
+Anki never guarantees that you will remember every single item you put into it.
 It can only guarantee a certain retention rate, usually about 70-90% depending on the settings.
-Each review session expect to forget a number of cards.
+Each review session, expect to forget a number of cards.
 It's a natural part of using the program.

 If you forget too many cards,